-Whenever, RBI advises the banks to extend rehabilitation assistance to the riot/disturbance affected persons, the aforesaid guidelines may broadly be followed by banks for the purpose.
+Whenever Reserve Bank of India advises the banks to extend rehabilitation assistance to the riot/disturbance affected persons, the aforesaid guidelines may broadly be followed by banks for the purpose.
 It should, however, be ensured that only genuine persons, duly identified by the State Government agencies as having been affected by the riots, etc., are extended rehabilitation/assistance.

-(i) With a view to ensuring quick relief to the affected persons, the District Collector, on occurrence of the riot/disturbances, may ask the Lead Bank Officer to convene a meeting of the DCC, if necessary, and submit a report to the DCC on the extent of damage caused to the life and property in the area affected by riots/disturbances.
+- (i) With a view to ensuring quick relief to the affected persons, the District Collector, on occurrence of the riot/disturbances, may ask the Lead Bank Officer to convene a meeting of the DCC, if necessary, and submit a report to the DCC on the extent of damage caused to the life and property in the area affected by riots/disturbances.
 If the DCC is satisfied that there has been extensive loss to life and property, the relief, as per aforesaid guidelines, may be extended to the people affected by riots/disturbances.
 In certain centres where there are no DCCs, the District Collector may request the Convenor SLBC of the State to convene a meeting of the bankers to consider extension of relief to the affected persons.
 The report submitted by the Collector and the decision thereon of DCC/SLBC may be recorded and should form a part of the minutes of the meeting.
-A copy of the proceedings of the meeting may be forwarded to the concerned Regional Office of the RBI.

-(ii) It should be ensured that only genuine persons duly identified by the State Administration, as having been affected by the riots/disturbances are provided the assistance.
+A copy of the proceedings of the meeting may be forwarded to the concerned Regional Office of the Reserve Bank of India. - (ii) It should be ensured that only genuine persons duly identified by the State Administration, as having been affected by the riots/disturbances are provided the assistance.

-Details of the borrowal accounts which have been classified as doubtful, loss or suit filed with outstanding (both under funded and non-funded) aggregating Rs.
+Format - Details of the borrowal accounts which have been classified as doubtful, loss or suit filed with outstanding (both under funded and non-funded) aggregating Rs.
 1.00 crore and above

-[Vide para 5.2.2]
+[Vide paragraph 5.3.1]

-Name of the Bank :
+Name of the Bank:

 - 1. Name of the Company/firm - 2.
 Registered address of the company/firm - 3.
 Names of the directors/partners of defaulting company/firm - 4.
 Name of the branch - 5.
 Type of facilities and limits sanctioned under each facility - 6.
 Amount outstanding - 7.
 Nature and value of securities held in each category - 8.
 Asset classification of the defaulting account (specify doubtful, loss or suit filed) - 9.
-Date of classifying the account as doubtful / loss / suit filed
+Date of classifying the account as doubtful / loss / suit filed a) Input media : 3.5" floppy disk fileb) File Characteristics : ASCII or dbf file